Regina Ip: Property ownership

 According to Ip's declaration of assets as of January 2022, Ip owns 2 residential units, 4 parking spaces, and 1 industrial unit in Hong Kong.

 In August 2023, Ip purchased a residential property through a company and defended the practice of paying minimal stamp duty, saying the government would have changed the law if it were an "undesirable loophole" to purchase property through company share transfers.

+Internet phenomenon

+Ip has attracted attention for a social-media "makeover" that began in 2018, when she started posting studio portraits of herself in a cheongsam or other outfits alongside festive greetings, and she later said the concept was her own idea and required actively engaging with commenters, including those who teased her, with "a thick skin".

+She had posted a Diwali greeting featuring a red-and-gold sari and that her Instagram account had surpassed 50,000 followers, with supporters organising birthday celebrations and distributing self-made souvenirs in Causeway Bay.